 The Best Residential Proxies for General Web Crawling

-Broad web crawling — many targets, varying defences, unpredictable response patterns — needs a different proxy profile than single-site scraping.
-The decisive factors here are reliability, IP pool diversity, and predictable session behaviour, not maximum bypass against any one site.
+Broad web crawling (many targets, varying defences, unpredictable responses) needs a different proxy profile than single-site scraping.
+What matters is reliability, IP pool diversity, and predictable session behaviour, more than maximum bypass against any one site.

-Our `webcrawl_rate` metric is derived from Plane B (neutral target) probes: requests through each provider to unprotected endpoints (httpbin, our own judges, public APIs) measured every 15 minutes.
-This isolates network reliability from per-site anti-bot effects — closer to what matters for a generalised crawler.
+Our `webcrawl_rate` metric comes from Plane B (neutral target) probes: requests through each provider to unprotected endpoints (httpbin, our own judges, public APIs) measured every 15 minutes.
+This isolates network reliability from per-site anti-bot effects, closer to what matters for a generalised crawler.

 Why General Web Crawling is a hard target

 Most web crawling failures come from network instability (timeouts, dropped connections) rather than active blocks.
-A provider with 99.5% success on neutral targets but 80% on Google can still be the right pick if your crawl covers many low-defence sites and only occasionally hits a protected one.
+A provider with 99.5% success on neutral targets but 80% on Google can still be the better choice if your crawl covers many low-defence sites and rarely hits a protected one.

 Full Framework Rankings